 Ancient, Free and Accepted Masons.

 We are a lodge of young, dedicated and active Freemasons located in Edmonton Alberta Canada.

 We are a member of the Masonic Fraternity operating under the jurisdiction of The Grand Lodge of Alberta.
-Dominion Lodge meets on the second and fourth Wednesdays of each month, excepting July and August, at Freemasons’ Hall, 10318 – 100th Avenue in Edmonton, Alberta.
+Dominion Lodge meets on the second and fourth Wednesdays of each month, excepting July and August, at Acacia Hall, 10433 83 Ave NW in Edmonton, Alberta.

-Please browse our site to learn more about our Lodge, its activities, the Masonic history of Alberta, famous Freemasons, or Freemasonry in general.
+Please browse our site to learn more about our Lodge, its activities, the history of Freemasonry in Alberta, famous Freemasons, or Freemasonry in general.

-If you have questions or comments about Freemasonry in Canada, or our Lodge specifically, please contact our Lodge Secretary, please contact us.
+If you have other questions or comments about becoming a Freemason in Edmonton, Alberta, Canada, or our need some other information about our Lodge specifically, please contact us on Facebook.